harlemtraveler/MERN-Social-Network/README-Redux.md

 </Provider>
 ```

-7. Use createStore to handle te app's _reducers_.
+7. Use createStore to handle the app's _reducers_, _preloadedState_.
 We'll use a root reducer to hold all of the app's sub-reducers.

 8. Add the **store** property to the **<Provider>** tag.